USA and the UK

 A B1 visa is a nonimmigrant visa that allows foreign citizens to enter the United States temporarily for business purposes.

-Under this business visa, the visa holder may take part in business activities of a commercial or professional nature such as:
+Under this business visa, the visa holder may take part in business activities of a commercial or professional nature in the US such as:

 - Consulting with business associates